 • Pound each pork chop with a meat mallet or rolling pin until they are about ¼-inch thick.
 This step ensures even cooking and tenderness.
 Season both sides of each piece of meat with salt and pepper.

-4 boneless pork chops, Kosher salt and freshly ground black pepper
+4 boneless pork chops, kosher salt and freshly ground black pepper

 • In three separate shallow dishes or bowls, set up a breading station.
 Place the flour in one, whisk the eggs in another, and put the breadcrumbs in the third.
 This will make it easier to coat the meat evenly.